PetervanLunteren/EcoAssist/errors.md

 Another option to check your labelImg installation is to open a directory of non-annotated images.
 That should work without any problems.
 If not, [email me](mailto:petervanlunteren@hotmail.com) the logfiles and I will have a look.
 [This](https://github.com/PetervanLunteren/EcoAssist/edit/main/errors.md#how-to-create-logfiles) is how to write the error to the logfiles and [this](https://github.com/PetervanLunteren/EcoAssist/edit/main/errors.md#how-to-find-logfiles) is how to find them.

 ## `error: RPC failed; curl 92 HTTP/2 stream 5 was not closed cleanly: CANCEL (err 8)` while installing
+## `error: RPC failed; curl 18 Transferred a partial file MiB/s` while installing
 This error usually occurs when the internet signal speed is too slow or unstable.
 Are you by chance on a weak wifi network?
 If possible, try the installation again on a fibre internet connection, or perhaps on a different, stronger, wifi network.
 There are also some other ways we can try to solve it, but I think this would be the easiest one.
 Let me know if this doesn't work.

+There are also some other ways we can try to solve it, but I think this would be the easiest one.